 Skip to main content

 @spatius/avatarkit-rtc is the Web RTC transport adapter for AvatarKit.
-It lets a browser app render a Spatius avatar from an RTC room by connecting to the room, playing the remote audio track through WebRTC, and feeding motion frames into @spatius/avatarkit.
+It lets a browser app render a Spatius avatar from an RTC room by connecting to the room, playing the remote audio track through WebRTC, and feeding motion data into @spatius/avatarkit.

 What it is